sina-hpk/learn-ai-by-projects/README.md

 # learn-ai-by-projects

-A personal collection of AI projects for learning through hands-on, project-based practice – from basic games to advanced computer vision.
+A personal repository for learning Artificial Intelligence through hands-on, project-based practice.

+## 📌 About
+This repo will collect AI projects ranging from beginner to advanced levels.
+The goal is to learn AI concepts by building practical projects, step by step.

+## 🚀 Status
+🛠️ Work in progress – projects will be added over time.

+## 👤 Author
+Sina_Hpk